Swiss-Polar-Institute/data-management-guidance/content/backing_up_data.md

 ### Documenting backups

 It is important to document where the files have been backed up, when, how often, as well as how they can be accessed and restored if necessary.
 Whilst restoring a backup should be done on a regular basis to ensure it is still available, there are times (such as after a long field season) that this information will not be as fresh, so good documentation is vital.
-A short [README](#readme.txt) file with this information would allow anyone to be able to restore backed-up data straight away.
+A short [README](#readme.txt) file with this information should allow anyone to be able to restore backed-up data straight away.

 ### Verifying a backup